Ja Morant never heard "I'm proud of you, son" growing up.

 Morant has referred to his father as his biggest hater on multiple occasions, but his dad's criticism in jest is what helped him go from 0-star recruit to Murray State phenom to NBA superstar (something Tee would never call him in a million years).
 It helped keep him humble and focused on improving his game, and the results are hard to argue with.

-Morant’s father has become a fixture on the sidelines as the Grizzlies make their way through the NBA Playoffs, but who is he other than another fan trash-talking Ja?
+Morant's father became fixture on the sidelines during the Grizzlies run through the NBA Playoffs, but who is he other than another fan trash-talking Ja?

 Ja Morant's Dad Tee Morant

 Like his NBA All-Star son, Tee Morant played point guard.
 He attended Hillcrest High School in Dalzell, South Carolina, where he was teammates with Hall of Famer Ray Allen, and went on to play college basketball at Claflin University -- a HBCU located in Orangeburg, South Carolina.

 Tee was a talented enough basketball player to get some looks at NBA free agency camps and played professionally overseas, but he ended his playing career when his wife, Jamie Morant, had Ja in 1999.
 He then pivoted to a career as a barber.

 But as soon as Ja showed an interest in hoops, Tee was the first one to help him out.
 He put Ja under the instruction of his high school coach Dwayne Edwards, who coached him at Crestwood High School in Sumter, South Carolina.
 The 23-year-old Grizzlies star earned a reputation as a gym rat during his prep career.
 He made it a point to outwork everyone in practice, then, he would go home and work out with Tee.

 ?What he did out here proves that he?s the best player in the country.? pic.twitter.com/6Rj7bdCSjM